 On the Importance of Design

 Affordability was the initial target, and early mass production achieved this goal, without any loss of quality.
-Not much later, more qualities found their place on this list.
-These were: Fitting easily, unobtrusively in diverse environments, easy and safe usage, efficient use of resources and material, increased utility and longevity.
-Information on those topics was drawn from research on the environment of use and the users themselves.
+Not much later, more attributes found their place on this list.
+These were: Fitting easily, unobtrusively in diverse environments, comfortable and safe usage, efficient use of resources and material, increased utility and longevity.
+Information on those topics was drawn from research on the scenario of use and the users themselves.